 The Remote Console window is a Java Applet that tries to establish its own TCP connection to the KVM IP Console Module.
-The protocol that is run over this connection is neither HTTP nor HTTPS, but RFB (Remote Frame Buffer Protocol).
+The protocol that is run over this connection is neither HTTP or HTTPS, but RFB (Remote Frame Buffer Protocol).
 As default, RFB tries to establish a connection to TCP port number 443.
-User's local network environment has to allow this connection to be made, i.e. Firewall and, in case there is a private internal network, the NAT (Network Address Translation) settings have to be configured accordingly.
+Your local network environment has to allow this connection to be made, i.e. your firewall and, in case you have a private internal network, your NAT (Network Address Translation) settings have to be configured accordingly.

-In case the KVM IP Console Module is connected to the local network environment and the connection to the Internet is available using a proxy server only without NAT being configured, the Remote Console is very unlikely to be able to establish the desired connection.
+In case the KVM IP Console Module is connected to your local network environment and your connection to the Internet is available using a proxy server only without NAT being configured, the Remote Console is very unlikely to be able to establish the desired connection.
 This is because today's web proxies are not capable of relaying the RFB protocol.

-In case of problems, please consult with your network administrator in order to provide an appropriate networking environment.
+In case of problems, please consult your network administrator in order to provide an appropriate networking environment.

-4.4 Main Window
+5.4 Main Window